Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Neighborhood: Central Kyoto, multiple access points

-Best For: Local hanami culture and casual cherry blossom viewing
+Best for: Local hanami culture and casual cherry blossom viewing

-Why Go: Kyoto residents claim spots along the Kamo River for relaxed hanami picnics, creating a less tourist-focused atmosphere than temple grounds.
+Why go: Kyoto residents claim spots along the Kamo River for relaxed hanami picnics, creating a less tourist-focused atmosphere than temple grounds.

 - Cherry trees lining both sides of the river between Imadegawa and Shijo bridges